 I’m not a big fan of Sor’s duo works but because this duo is so successful on the instrument it is hard not to get caught up in its charms.
 The work demands a great deal from both parts and the duo is certainly up for the challenge.
 The duo’s musicality shines with the slow variations and their risky tempos on the fast variations showcases the mature but exciting flavour of their virtuosity.
 One of the few classical style theme and variations written for guitar duo.

 Saggio by Victor Manuel Amaral Ramirez is a work composed by Jorge’s father transcribed from various works for other instrumentation.
 The transfer to guitar worked very well and the virtuosic element can fool one to believe it was idiomatic to the guitar.
 An unassuming and lyrical middle movement from which the album takes its title is particularity pretty.

-This is one hell of a great debut!
-Duo Amaral has the musicality and virtuosity to woo and wow listeners!
+A great debut album!
+Duo Amaral has the musicality and virtuosity to impress listeners!
 An exciting album with lush colour and exciting repertoire.
-I loved the Scarlatti, Rodrigo, and surprisingly, the Amaral Ramirez.
+I love the Scarlatti, Rodrigo, and surprisingly, the Amaral Ramirez.
 The Sor and Ginastera also have their charms and present a nice contrast.
 I really look forward to more from this duo.
-Bravo!

 Buy or listen to samples: